Integrating third-party AML providers

 Outgoing transactions

-There are two methods for outgoing transactions.
+There are two methods for screening outgoing transactions: manual pre-screening and automated screening.

 Method 1: Manual pre-screening

-You can manually send the transaction details to your AML provider before sending the transaction to the blockchain.
+You can manually send transaction details to your AML provider before sending the transaction to the blockchain.
 In this scenario, one of your users initiates the transaction and sends the details to your AML provider for screening.

 Method 2: Automated screening using the Callback Handler

-You can automate third-party AML screening for outgoing transactions using
+You can automate third-party AML screening for outgoing transactions using:

 - Fireblocks API: the endpoints used for initiating the transaction.